Seb Bishop: (PRODUCT) RED

 Bishop joined (PRODUCT) RED as International CEO in September 2008.
 (PRODUCT) RED, co-founded by Bono and Bobby Shriver, partners with companies to raise funds for The Global Fund to Fight AIDS, Tuberculosis and Malaria.
 During his tenure, the organization worked with partners including Nike, GAP, American Express, Amazon, Apple, and Starbucks.
 According to the organization, (PRODUCT) RED partners have generated over $650 million for the Global Fund.

 Goop

-Bishop became CEO of Goop in 2011, serving until his departure in 2014.
+Bishop was CEO of Goop from 2011 to 2014.
 Working with founder Gwyneth Paltrow, he oversaw the company's development from a weekly newsletter to a commercialized publishing and e-commerce business.
 Bishop's stated purpose at Goop was "merging the worlds of publishing and e-commerce."
 Under his leadership, the company expanded from two employees to multiple teams operating in London and Los Angeles.
 His business strategy focused on developing collaborations with high-profile brands before Goop began creating its own product lines.